Electronic identification: Germany

 Germany introduced its electronic identity cards, called Personalausweis, in 2010.

+Greece

+Greece introduced a new generation of electronic identity cards (Δελτίο Ταυτότητας νέου τύπου) starting in 2023, replacing the older paper-based identity cards.
+The new cards include an embedded contactless electronic chip containing the holder’s personal and biometric data, and are compliant with ICAO and EU security standards.
+The electronic Greek ID card is intended for secure identification and authentication, both in physical and digital contexts, and is designed to support access to e-government services.
+In parallel, Greece has developed a digital identity framework through the government platform gov.gr, including mobile-based digital credentials via Gov.gr Wallet, which can be used for identification in selected public and private sector services.
+The rollout of the new electronic identity cards is being carried out gradually nationwide.

 Iceland

 In Iceland, electronic IDs (Icelandic: Rafræn skilríki) are extensively used by the public and private sector today and were first introduced in 2008.
 The most widely used version today is on a mobile phone - with the authentication key held on a SIM card.
 In Iceland 95% of the eligible population (13 years or older) has an active eID, including 75% of over 75s.
 Icelandic eID holders used their eID more than 20 times a month in 2021.

 During enrollment, users create a PIN.
 Each time they need to identify, verify or sign something online, a prompt via flash SMS is initiated and the PIN code is validated.
 Today this system is used by all banks, government services (island.is portal), healthcare, eductation, document signing and over 300 private companies using for customer page logins (linked to the Icelandic ID no.).
 Since the only thing to remember is one's PIN code and their phone, it is very prevalent, and works as a sort of single-sign-on service.
 They are administered by Auðkenni hf., which was initially created by a consortium of banks but is now owned by the government.

 The first form of the system in 2008 was a special smartcard with an EMV chip, paired with a smartcard reader on the client's computer.
 The smartcard was first introduced in late 2008 for employees of government departments, large companies and the healthcare system.
 It was rolled out to all departments and companies handling sensitive data.
 It was also possible to store one's eID on a debit card.
 In November 2013 the SIM card implementation for mobile phones was introduced, which led to a much quicker take-up of eIDs due to its ease of use.
 By 2014, 40% of Icelanders were using eIDs.